 As of 2014, consumers were purchasing more than $31 billion in new windows and doors.
 Enticing these consumers to replace old windows were tax credits for qualified windows, increased energy efficiency in the home, and a boost to home values that positively affected home sale prices.
-While there are many reasons to replace old windows, there is a lot of misinformation out there when it comes to shopping for replacement windows.
+While there are many reasons to replace old windows, there is a lot of misinformation out there when it comes to shopping for vinyl or wood windows.
 Find out the questions to ask when buying replacement windows to get the right windows for your home and avoid top window buying mistakes.

-BUYING REPLACEMENT WINDOWS BASED ON COST ALONE
+BUYING BASED ON COST ALONE

 RESTRICTING YOUR CHOICES TO YOUR CURRENT WINDOWS